CMS-HGCAL/TestBeam/README.md

 __**Running the Millepede Binary Writer Analyzer:**__

-I. Creation of binary files for the alignment program `pede`.
-In the position resolution analysis, this is done for each run seperately.
-The output
+__I.
+Creation of binary files for the alignment program `pede`.
+In the position resolution analysis, this is done for each run seperately:__

 * *`chainSequence=9`*: Index of the corresponding chain is 9.
 * *`readOnlyRuns=927`*: Only run number 927 is processed in this example.